What Causes Swelling in the Legs?

 Treatment for Painful Swollen Legs and Ankles

-It is difficult to predict how much swelling resolution will be achieved from endovenous thermal ablation or foam sclerotherapy, due to the complexity and multiple factors that can cause swelling, including heart failure, kidney and liver disease, and obesity.
+It is difficult to predict how much swelling resolution will be achieved from endovenous ablation or foam sclerotherapy, due to the complexity and multiple factors that can cause swelling, including heart failure, kidney and liver disease, and obesity.

 If the cause of edema is determined to be the result of venous reflux and components of lymphatic dysfunction, lymphedema therapy may be required in addition to endovenous ablation and foam sclerotherapy.
 Vein treatment will bring some relief in such cases, but the lymphatic dysfunction must also be addressed for patients to achieve maximum relief and a significant reduction in swelling.